mridul037/mridul037/README.md

 **Quote of the hour:**

-Don't worry about anything.
-Just do what you can and be the best you can be.
+Any technological or managerial scheme to force documentation can be subverted by unwilling programmers.

-~ Douglas Crockford
+~ Daniel T. Barry
 <pre>

 </pre>